coderserdar/coderserdar/README.md

 # About Me

-I am a *computer engineer* graduated from **Hacettepe University Computer Science Engineering** in 2009.
+I am a *computer engineer* graduated from **Hacettepe University Computer Science Engineering** in 2009 February.

 Except the lessons in school, I started coding with **Delphi** (*Object Pascal*) programming language.
 Nowadays, a lot of people think that Delphi is an *ancient* programming language and that's nonsense to write with this language, but I have *special feelings* to this language.